ShivamBhosale/100DaysOfCode_V2/README.md

 <hr>

 ## Day 49 - Closures in Swift
-Today I Learned about Closures in Swift and practiced their implementation in the playground.
+Today I learned about Closures in Swift and practiced their implementation in the playground.

 <hr>